Subhomogeneous Deep Equilibrium Models: Experiments

-where the final normalization layer is implemented columnwise, as in \Cref{cor:fixed_point2}.
+where the final $l^\infty$ normalization layer is implemented columnwise in the model above, as in \Cref{cor:fixed_point2}.

 If we add to $\tanh$ a translation vector with all entries equal to $1.2$, we obtain a subhomogeneous operator with degree $\mu = 0.99$, due to the \Cref{lemma:tanh+shift} and \Cref{lemma:subhom_composition}.
-Notice also that the Jacobian with respect ${Z}$ of this transformation is entrywise positive respect all ${Z}>0$ and is differentiable, then the nonlinear fixed point equation above has a unique fixed point due to \Cref{cor:fixed_point2}.
-We test APPNP and its nonlinear variation on different graph datasets: Cora citation, Cora author, CiteSeer, DBLP, and PubMed, always in a node classification semi-supervised learning setting.
+Notice also that the Jacobian with respect ${Z}$ of this transformation is entrywise positive respect all ${Z}>0$ and is differentiable.
+Thus, both the nonlinear fixed point equations above have a unique fixed point due to \Cref{cor:fixed_point2}.
+We test APPNP and its nonlinear variations on different graph datasets: Cora citation, Cora author, CiteSeer, DBLP, and PubMed, always in a node classification semi-supervised learning setting.
 We divide the dataset into training, validation, and test sets.
-The percentages of observation used for the training set are shown in Table \ref{tab:reuslt_appnp}, and the remaining observations are equally split between validation and test sets.
+The percentages of observation used for the training set are shown in \Cref{tab:reuslt_appnp}, and the remaining observations are equally split between validation and test sets.
 For both methods, we use similar hyperparameters, as $f_{\theta}(\cdot)$ we use $2$-layers MLP of width $64$ for each layer; we regularize the architectures with dropout $p=0.5$, we use Adam as optimizer with constant learning rate equal to $ 0.01$ and a weight decay equal to $0.005$.
 We set $\alpha=0.1$ and $K=10$.
-We repeat the splitting and the training 5 times and we report the average $\pm$ std results in table \ref{tab:reuslt_appnp}.
+We repeat the splitting and the training 5 times and we report the average $\pm$ std results in \Cref{tab:reuslt_appnp}.